zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/adding-organizations-to-accounts.md

 # Adding Organizations to Accounts

-There are two ways to add organizations to an account: 1) using the _Account Management_ widget and 2) through the _Control Panel_.
+There are two ways to add an existing organization to an account: 1) using the _Account Management_ widget and 2) through the _Control Panel_.
 Access to the _Control Panel_ is typically restricted to those with administrative permissions for the store or installation.

 ## Using the Account Management Widget